Dealing w/ Toxic People: Pleasures That Calm You | #PeopleSkills

 I remember a colleague from years ago who remained incredibly calm in the face of toxic people.
 Despite the storm of frustration, she moved forward unscathed, with a positive attitude.

 She told me she found people infinitely intriguing and took great pleasure in seeing through, behind, and beyond the frustrating behavior.
+There is a great deal of power in this idea.
+Think of all the times you can’t get away from toxic people at work or in your personal life and how this approach can help you!

 7 Pleasures That Calm When Dealing With Toxic People